Arshad9999/IoT-InternetofThings/README.md

 # Practical-6

+## OBJECTIVE: To implement the Temperature sensor interfacing using Arduino UNO

 ## Temperature Sensor - LM35:
 The LM35 temperature sensor uses a solid-state technique to measure temperature.
 It utilizes the relationship between the voltage drop across its diode-connected transistor (Vbe) and the temperature.
 As the temperature increases, the Vbe decreases at a known rate.
 By amplifying this voltage change, we can generate an analog signal that is directly proportional to the temperature.
 The LM35 is straightforward to use.
 Connect the left pin of the sensor to a power source (4V to 30V), and connect the right pin to ground (assuming the flat side of the sensor is facing you).
 The middle pin will output an analog voltage that is linearly proportional to the temperature in °C. This relationship is shown in the LM35's output voltage vs. temperature characteristic.
 It's important to note that the analog output voltage is independent of the power supply.